This article explains what DevOps is and what DevOps really means, and how automation tools can help teams adopt DevOps practice.

 How can a team accomplish DevOps practice?

 Adopting DevOps will vary between organizations.
 Some organizations change the culture and process of different teams to adopt DevOps.
-Some organizations will start building different skillset in the same team to adopt DevOps.
+Some organizations will start building different skillsets in the same team to adopt DevOps.
 So it’s all about a collaborative mindset.